mug-n-ai/TaskTide-documentation/README.md

 - **Fetching Issues**: The script retrieves all open issues from the specified repository using the GitHub API, checking each issue to gather actionable items.

 - **Extracting Actionable Items**: Action items are identified by searching for lines containing the keyword `[action]`, excluding completed items (marked with `[x]`).

+- **Synchronising Checked Actions**: The script also synchronises updates.
+If an action is marked as completed ([x]) in the action issue, the corresponding item in the original issue or comment is updated to reflect this change.

 - **Linking to Original Comments**: Each action item includes a clickable link directing users to the specific comment within the original issue, providing context.